-What other features distinguish these black beauties apart?
-We’ll discuss these distinct features and learn some of the key differences between Bombay Cats and Black Cats.
+How can one tell a Bombay cat from a black cat?
+Though it is a challenge, there are a few things owners can look for.
+What features distinguish these black beauties apart?
+We discuss these distinct features and learn some of the key differences between Bombay cats and black cats.

 - Weight 10-15 pounds

 - Body Shape Compact and muscular